Swayan-sahoo/deep_learning_challenge/README.md

 Experimented with different activation functions.

-Adjusted the number of training epochs.in 100 to 200.
+Adjusted the number of training epochs 200.

 Optimized Model Accuracy: Attempted to surpass 73% may vary could not get 75% .